 Prospective landlords and landlord associates requesting reference via your written consent

-Through our website features can be accessed where we partner with other entities that are not affiliated with G&P such as social networking.
+Through our website, features can be accessed where we partner with other entities that are not affiliated with G&P, such as social networking.
 These are operated by third parties (indicated appropriately) who may use or share personal information in accordance with their own privacy policies.
-It is recommended that you review the third parties' privacy policies if you use the relevant features.
+You should review the third parties' privacy policies if you use the relevant features.

 How do we secure personal data?

-The security of your personal information is very important and G&P is committed to protecting the information we collect.
-We maintain administrative, technical and physical safeguards designed to protect the personal information you provide or we collect against accidental, unlawful or unauthorised destruction, loss, alteration, access, disclosure or use.
+The security of your personal information is very important, and G&P is committed to protecting the information we collect.
+We maintain administrative, technical and physical safeguards designed to protect the personal information you provide or collect against accidental, unlawful or unauthorised destruction, loss, alteration, access, disclosure or use.

-G&P stores personal information only for as long as it is necessary for the fulfilment of the purpose for which the personal information was collected, unless otherwise required or authorised by applicable law.
+G&P stores personal information only for as long as it is necessary to fulfil the purpose for which the personal information was collected unless otherwise required or authorised by applicable law.
 We take measures to destroy or permanently de-identify

 personal information if required by law or if the personal information is no longer required for the purpose for which we collected it.

-We hold on to your personal data whilst you use our services (or whilst we provide services connected to you) and for at least seven years thereafter, for legal, regulatory and accounting purposes.
-After this time, all details are deleted from electronic stores and hard copies are shredded before disposal.
+We hold on to your personal data whilst you use our services (or whilst we provide services connected to you) and for at least seven years after that for legal, regulatory and accounting purposes.
+After this time, all details are deleted from electronic stores, and hard copies are shredded before disposal.

-If we need to hold on to your personal data for longer, we take into consideration the potential risks in continuing to store your data against why we might need to keep it.
-In some circumstances we might anonymise your personal data so it is not associated with you, and we may then use this information indefinitely.
+If we need to hold on to your personal data for longer, we consider the potential risks in continuing to store your data against why we might need to keep it.
+In some circumstances, we might anonymise your personal data, so it is not associated with you, and we may then use this information indefinitely.

 Under data protection laws you have the right to protect and look after your personal data.
-You have the right to ask us for the personal data that we hold and process about you (this is commonly known as a data subject access request).
+You have the right to ask us for the personal data we hold and process about you (commonly known as a data subject access request).
 You have rights to the following information:

 the purpose(s) for which we are processing your information;